 A company is resident in Denmark for tax purposes if either it is incorporated in Denmark and its effective management is situated within the country, or if it is incorporated abroad and its effective management is in Denmark.
 Effective management is determined on the basis of the place of the day-to-day business decision making.

-The Danish anti-avoidance tax rules on reclassification of an incorporated group company into a permanent establishment of a foreign company - if considered a transparent entity under foreign tax rules - are abolished.
-Instead, Denmark has implemented the rules on hybrid mismatch in the OECD Multilateral Convention of 24 November 2016 (MLI) with subsequent changes in 2017 (ATAD I and ATAD II).
+It should be noted that Denmark has implemented the rules on hybrid mismatch in the OECD Multilateral Convention of 24 November 2016 (MLI) with subsequent changes in 2017 (ATAD and ATAD II).